jjasghar/hubot-welcome/README.md

 # hubot-welcome
-A hubot script to leave messages for people
+A hubot script to greet newbies to your channel

 See [`src/welcome.coffee`](src/welcome.coffee) for full documentation.